 To create users, go to System > Security > Users > <user>.
-Then, specify user authentication properties, such as those shown below, to authenticate users through an external IdP or using native authentication.
+Then, specify user authentication properties to authenticate users through an external IdP or using native authentication.
 In this example, a user is configured to authenticate through Okta.

 TIP: You can load some authentication properties by file.
 See Load Authentication Properties by File.